intsig-textin/textin-mcp/README.md

-# Textin OCR MCP
+# Textin MCP Server

-MCP Server for the Textin OCR.
+TextIn MCP Server is a tool for extracting text and performing OCR on documents, including document text recognition, ID recognition, and invoice recognition.
+It also supports converting documents into Markdown format.

 ## Tools
 - `recognition_text`